Sanglorian/orcus/Orcus Classes and Powers - current.md

 You summon fiends from the depths of Hell.

-**Enduring Summons (Level 1):** Note any summoned creatures of yours that survived until the power ended (typically at the end of the encounter).
-The daily powers that you used to summon them are not expended.
-However, if you use them again, the summoned creatures appear in the exact state they were when their last summoning ended.
+**Enduring Summons (Level 1):** When you use a daily Summon power, the summoned creature immediately gets to take an action of the same type as the type you used to summon them (for example, if you use *prestige binding*, a standard action, the big burner you summon can immediately use a standard action).

-If you complete a long rest, all your daily powers reset and if you use them from then on a "fresh" creature will be summoned.

-*For example, Faust uses* least binding *to summon a hopping imp.
-At the end of the encounter, the hopping imp was slowed and reduced to 5 HP.
-The hopping imp disappears, but Faust can use* least binding *again to summon the hopping imp.
-The next time that day that he summons it, it only has 5 HP, however.*

 **Far Call (Level 5):** Increase the range of Cup of Brimstone powers that you use by 9.
 For most Cup of Brimstone powers, this means they are now Ranged 10.